What are the uses of Index Numbers?

-Formula error also applicable to index numbers some formulas will leads into upward bias and others leads into downward bias.
+Formula error is also applicable to index numbers some formulas will lead to upward bias and others lead to downward bias.

 - Price Index Number

-The most commonly used index number is price index number.
-Price index number measure the general changes in the retails or wholesale prices of a commodity or a group.
+The most commonly used index number is the price index number.
+The price index number measures the general changes in the retail or wholesale prices of a commodity or a group.

 - Quantity Index Number

-Quantity index number which measures these the changes occurring in the quantity of goods demand, consumed production, import export etc.…
+Quantity index number which measures the changes occurring in the quantity of goods demand, consumed production, import-export etc.…

 - Consumer Price Index

-In other words, it’s known as cost-of-living index.
-Consumer price index constructed for the prices of only the essential items
+In other words, it’s known as the cost-of-living index.
+The consumer price index is constructed for the prices of only the essential items

 - Value Index

-This is used for total value of certain items at a point of time compared to base period.
+This is used for a total value of certain items at a point in time compared to the base period.